MicrosoftDocs/defender-docs/defender-xdr/managed-detection-and-response-xdr.md

 :::image type="content" source="/defender/media/xdr/view-incidents.png" alt-text="Screenshot of the Defender Experts card in Microsoft Defender portal showing the number of incidents awaiting customer action." lightbox="/defender/media/xdr/view-incidents.png":::

+You can view the incidents related to Defender Experts by filtering the incident queue in your Microsoft Defender portal using several filter sets.
+[Learn more about adding incident queue filters](../defender-xdr/incident-queue.md#filters)

-- To view the incidents our experts are currently investigating, filter the incident queue in your Microsoft Defender portal using the **Incident assignment** > **Assigned To Defender Experts** filter.
+- To view the incidents our experts are currently investigating, use the **Incident assignment** filter, select **Assigned To Defender Experts**.
-- To view the incidents our experts have investigated and handed over to your team to complete pending remediation actions, filter the incident queue in your Microsoft Defender portal using the **Incident assignment** > **Assigned To customer team** filter.
+- To view the incidents our experts have investigated and handed over to your team to act on pending remediation actions, using the **Incident assignment** filter, choose **Assigned To customer team**.

 :::image type="content" source="media/new-incidents-filter.png" alt-text="Screenshot of the Incidents queue filtered to only show those with the Assigned to Defender Experts tag." lightbox="media/new-incidents-filter.png":::

-To view the incidents our experts have investigated and handed over to your team to act on pending remediation actions, filter the incident queue in your Microsoft Defender portal using the **Status** > **Awaiting Customer Action**.
+- To view the incidents our experts have investigated and handed over to your team to act on pending remediation actions, using the **Status** filter, choose **Awaiting Customer Action**.

 :::image type="content" source="media/awaiting-customer-action-filter.png" alt-text="Screenshot of the Incidents queue in Microsoft Defender portal filtered to only show those with the Awaiting customer action tag." lightbox="media/awaiting-customer-action-filter.png":::

-Finally, to view the incidents our experts have completed their investigated on (and either directly resolved or assigned to your team for pending remediation actions), filter the incident queue in your Microsoft Defender portal using the _Defender Experts_ tag.
+- To view the incidents our experts have completed their investigation on (and either directly resolved or assigned to your team for pending remediation actions), using the **Tags** filter, choose **Defender Experts**.

 :::image type="content" source="media/defender-experts-tag.png" alt-text="Screenshot of the Incidents queue in Microsoft Defender portal filtered to only show the Defender Experts tag." lightbox="media/defender-experts-tag.png":::